-if the supervising pharmacist considers that the patient should be supplied with the exact quantity prescribed to be able to follow the medication regimen or to support patient safety.
-For example, antibiotics where it is clinically important for a patient to complete the full course of medicine as prescribed, or for certain pain relief medicines where there is a risk of reliance or addiction.

-If the pharmacy cannot obtain the whole pack with reasonable promptness or there is a patient need reason e.g. delay to patient treatment.
+- if the supervising pharmacist considers that the patient should be supplied with the exact quantity prescribed to be able to follow the medication regimen or to support patient safety.
+For example, antibiotics where it is clinically important for a patient to complete the full course of medicine as prescribed, or for certain pain relief medicines where there is a risk of reliance or addiction. - If the pharmacy cannot obtain the whole pack with reasonable promptness or there is a patient need reason e.g. delay to patient treatment. - IT system suppliers may not introduce the necessary changes to the pharmacy IT system to support OPD until after 1 January 2025.